Poetry Explorer

 Subject(s): Bread; Homes, Historic; Kansas City, Missouri

-AFTER SEEEING THE IMPRESIONIST GROUP EXHIBIT IN KANSAS CITY, WE DRIVE BACK THROUGH FLATNESS TO WICHI, by ALBERT GOLDBARTH Poem Text Poet Analysis Poet's Biography
+AFTER SEEEING THE IMPRESIONIST GROUP EXHIBIT IN KANSAS CITY, WE DRIVE BACK THROUGH FLATNESS TO WICHI, by ALBERT GOLDBARTH Poem Full Text Poet Analysis Poet's Biography

 First Line: Fofr monet the light is always exclamation points